 A. Over the years, hundreds of people have written to us about their success with gin-soaked raisins for arthritis pain.
 This home remedy does not work for everyone, but as you point out, it is cheap and offers little risk.
 Only alcoholics and people allergic to sulfite preservatives should avoid it.

-We include the complete recipe for this popular approach in our Guide to Home Remedies, which also mentions other simple solutions for problems ranging from warts and smelly feet to heartburn and hiccups.
+We include the complete recipe for this popular approach in book The People’s Pharmacy Quick and Handy Home Remedies, which also mentions other simple solutions for problems ranging from warts and smelly feet to heartburn and hiccups.